razbikel/Dragon-Stack-Web-Application/README.md

 ### Buying and Breeding special calls and update account's balance
-* In Public Dragon page (or in [Search, Sort and Filter](#search,-sort-and-silter) while filtering to public dragons) users can see other account's dragons which was set to public.
+* In Public Dragon page (or in [Search](#Home-page) while filtering to public dragons) users can see other account's dragons which was set to public.
 User can buy those dragons, or breed a new baby dragon if his account can afford it financially.

 ![breed](https://user-images.githubusercontent.com/53992561/120974020-4f937980-c778-11eb-8736-d24f791421c5.png)